cogstat/cogstat_user_documentation/Installation.md

         * Type `brew install pyqt5` and hit enter.
 2.
     * Type `pip3 install Downloads/cogstat-version.tar.gz --user` (use the version number of your downloaded file) and hit enter.
-        * This may take some time depending on the speed of your internet connection.
+        * This may take some time, depending on the speed of your internet connection.
 --->

 ### Install and use CogStat on Linux

-At the moment we don't have a simple installer for Linux.
+At the moment, we don't have a simple Linux installer.
 However, Python is most probably already installed on your Linux, and it is relatively easy to install CogStat to your Python distribution.
-See the description in the relevant section below how to install CogStat on your system.
+See the description in the relevant section below on how to install CogStat on your system.

 Also, you can add a shortcut to your menu via the menu editor of your desktop environment or anywhere else.
 If you need an icon, you can download it from [here](https://github.com/cogstat/cogstat/tree/master/cogstat/resources).

 After installing CogStat, you'll be able to use it in [Jupyter Notebook](Jupyter-Notebook) too.
 <!--
-1. Install some required packages (you may skip this part if you update your CogStat, and have already run this before)
+1. Install some required packages (you may skip this part if you update your CogStat and have already run this before)
-    * On a Debian- or an Ubuntu-based distribution you can use the command line:
+    * On a Debian- or an Ubuntu-based distribution, you can use the command line:
         * `sudo apt-get install python3 python3-tk python3-pip python3-notebook python3-setuptools`
         * Alternatively, you can install these packages with any graphical package manager.
         * Some of these packages may be already on your system.
-        * On other distributions the package names may differ.
+        * On other distributions, the package names may differ.
 -->

 ---